Logarithmic Enriques varieties: Enriques manifolds and log-Enriques varieties

 \section{Enriques manifolds and log-Enriques varieties}

 Inspired by~\cite{BNWS, OS1, Yoshikawa}, we give the following general definition of Enriques manifolds.
-We intend to give a sufficiently flexible definition to ensure that there are enough examples to make the theory interesting and to prepare the generalization given below to a singular setup using a similar definition.
+We intend to give a sufficiently flexible definition to ensure that there are enough examples to make the theory interesting and to prepare the generalization given below to the singular setup using a similar point of view.

 \begin{defi} An \emph{Enriques manifold} is a nonsingular $K$-torsion variety $X$ such that $q(X) = 0$. \end{defi}